 Are the sessions at different locations different?

-- All locations do the same set of activities.
-Campers at Wesleyan do the same activities as those attending the Zoo, Metropolitan Community College, or Creighton.
+All locations do the same set of activities.
+Campers at Wesleyan do the same activities as those attending the Zoo, Metropolitan Community College, or Bellevue University.

 What if the session I want is not available?